 The question of whether SARS-CoV2 is transmitted through the larger droplets or airborne transmission of fine aerosols is mostly important for determining what precautions to take.
 Wearing surgical or cloth masks can slow the spread of droplets.
 On the other hand, to prevent long-range airborne transmission, a respirator with a tight seal and better filtering than a cloth mask, like an N95, may be necessary.
 The modes of transmission are not mutually exclusive.
 This means that even if SARS-CoV2 spreads primarily via droplets, there could still be airborne spread in certain situations.

-Based on evidence from the previous SARS epidemic and the current pandemic, SARS-CoV2 appears to be primarily transmitted through droplets exchanged through close human contact.
-There is some evidence that some level of airborne transmission could be occurring.
-If the virus is also spreading partly through airborne transmission, we may need to implement additional precautions to reduce risk in scenarios where airborne spread is possible (crowded indoor spaces).
+Based on evidence from the previous SARS epidemic and the current pandemic, SARS-CoV2 appears to be transmitted through droplets exchanged through close human contact.
+There is also evidence that some level of airborne transmission.
+If the virus is also spreading partly through airborne transmission, we may need to implement additional precautions to reduce risk in scenarios where airborne spread is possible (generally crowded indoor spaces).
 This seems particularly important given the current conversation about reopening schools.

 For now, the current recommendations are still the best way for most of us to reduce our risk.
 Those recommendations — wear a mask, wash your hands, watch your distance, don’t gather indoors, and limit the number of people gathering — will continue to slow the spread of SARS-CoV2 whether it is by droplets, personal contact or airborne transmission.
 As scientists learn more about how the virus is spread, they can continue to fine-tune their advice.